swcarpentry/website/README.md

 To **write a blog post**,
 create a file called `_posts/YYYY/MM/YYYY-MM-DD-some-title.html` or  `_posts/YYYY/MM/YYYY-MM-DD-some-title.md` (for HTML and Markdown respectively).
-YYYY is the 4-digit year of the post, MM the 2-digit month, and DD the 2-digit day;
+YYYY is the 4-digit year of the post, MM the 2-digit month of the post, and DD the 2-digit day of the post;
-`some-title` can be any hyphenated string of words that do not include special characters such as quotes.
+`some-title` can be any hyphenated string of words that does not include any special characters such as quotes.
 Please do *not* use underscores or periods in the names.
 When published,
 your blog post will appear as `http://software-carpentry.org/blog/YYYY/MM/some-title.html`.